Personal profile

 Laura joined the University of Manchester in January 2015.
-Laura has an interest in health care organization and financing, particularly on how institutional arrangements affect health and health care outcomes across different systems.
-She enjoys applied analysis using administrative and survey data.
+Laura has an interest in health and care financing, and on how institutional arrangements and service organisation affect health and care outcomes and inequalities in different health systems.
+Her research is concentrated in applied health economics and involves the analysis of large administrative and survey data.

 UK Health Economists' Study Group - Member